thedanpan/Perspective/README.md

 # Perspective
 *"Share the worth of your moving picture."*

-An app that reimagines the side effects of global hyperconnectivity.
+An iOS app that reimagines the side effects of global hyperconnectivity.
 Users capture personal point of views through video clips and invite friends to contribute their perspectives based on a common theme.

 (Swift, Parse, MongoDB, Xcode)